data-abdul/ReCell_Linear-Regression/README.md

 ReCell is a start-up looking to take advantage of the potential boom in the industry and are looking to use ML to understand the dynamics.

 Build a linear regression model that predicts the price of a used phone and identify factors that significantly influence the price.
+A secondary objective is to identify variables that directly affect the price.
+This will help with directing the marketing efforts for ReCell.

 ### Data Information: